fclorenzo/pkreborn-access/README.md

 ### Map Controls

 - **F5**: Refresh the scanner's list of events on the current map.
+- **O and I**: Cycle forward and backward through event filters.
+The available filters are: All, Connections, NPCs, Items, Merchants, Signs, and Hidden Items.
 - **J, K and L**: Announce previous, current, and next event in the events list.
 - **Shift + K**: Announce the X and Y coordinates of the selected event.
 - **P**: Announce the path for the selected event.